 9 Interesting Facts About Cerebral Palsy

-These facts will help you better understand what cerebral palsy is and how to manage it.
+These facts will help you understand what cerebral palsy is and how to manage it.

 1) You Cannot Get Cerebral Palsy as an Adult

-Any sort of motor disability than occurs in later childhood or adulthood is not considered cerebral palsy.
+Any sort of motor disability that occurs in later childhood or adulthood is not considered cerebral palsy.
+Similarly, you cannot “catch” cerebral palsy at any age; it is not contagious.

 2) Cerebral Palsy Does Not Directly Affect Cognitive Function